.avif)

 Common alternatives and adjacent approaches include AWS Control Tower, AWS Organizations, the AWS Landing Zone Accelerator (LZA), and Terraform-based landing zone implementations.
 For additional background, see AWS Organizations best practices.

-Our experience with AWS Landing Zone helped us create repeatable patterns for building and governing multi-account AWS environments, so clients could move faster without sacrificing security, compliance, or operational consistency.
-Across delivery engagements, we used these patterns to standardize account provisioning, reduce configuration drift, and make day-2 operations predictable for platform and application teams.
+Our experience with AWS Landing Zone helped us build repeatable patterns for establishing and governing multi-account AWS environments, so clients could scale delivery teams without losing control of identity, networking, security, and compliance.
+Across engagements, we focused on making account provisioning consistent, reducing configuration drift, and keeping day-2 operations predictable for platform and application teams.

 Some of the things we did include: